elfketchup/SporkVN/README.md

 Getting Started, Part 1: Starting a new project
 -----------------------------------------------

-[WARNING: This is a little outdated and the documentation has yet to be updated to iOS 10 / Swift 3.0, but it should work well enough to get you started]
+[WARNING: This is a little outdated and the documentation has yet to be updated to the latest versions of iOS and Swift, but it should work well enough to get you started]

 (This assumes that you've downloaded the "SporkVN” project that has all the code and resource files that you'll need to get started)